itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-adda.rst

 =========================
 Most times a A/D converter is used to detect analog signal like the voltage of a photodiode receiver.
 The procedure is fairly easy: once you have a running instance of the converter, calling **acquire()** triggers the acquisition of the specified converter input pins.
 The data are then retrieved either by the **getVal()** or the **copyVal()** command.
 Most of the A/D converters allows the parallel acquisition of several input ports.
 Here, **getVal()** makes a shallow copy, and **copyVal()** gives you a deep copy.
 Both methods take a dataObject as argument, which has to have suitable size and data type.

-Simple example for the plugin MeasurementCompting.
+Simple example for the plugin MeasurementComputing.
 Here the input is defined between the input port channel 0 and 3.
 The dataObject will be of the size 4:

 .. code-block:: python
     :linenos: